mayesto/csl/README.md

 - InternalFunctionNamespace - Find all call of native functions and check if they have fully namespace
 - MethodReturnTypeRequire - Find all methods which have not return type cast
 - ParserValidation - Basic parser validation
+- EmptyLineOnEndOfFile - Check if file has empty line on end of file

 ### Config file